Ivenyang/cocos-docs/manual/framework/native/template_containers/vector/en.md

 ---

-cocos2d::Vector is a sequence container that encapsulates dynamic size arrays.
+`cocos2d::Vector` is a sequence container that encapsulates dynamic size arrays.

-The elements are stored contiguously and the storage of the Vector is handled automatically.
+The elements are stored contiguously and the storage of the `cocos2d::Vector` is handled automatically.
 Actually the internal implementation data structure is [std::vector<T>](http://en.cppreference.com/w/cpp/container/vector) which is the standard sequence container of STL.

 Before cocos2d-x v3.0 beta, there is another sequence container named "[CCArray](https://github.com/cocos2d/cocos2d-x/blob/develop/cocos/base/CCArray.h)" which will be deprecated in the future.

-Because we carefully design the Vector<T> container as a replacement for CCArray.
-So please use Vector<T> instead of CCArray.
+Because we carefully design the `Vector<T>` container as a replacement for `CCArray`.
+So please use `Vector<T>` instead of `CCArray`.

-The complexity (efficiency) of common operations on vectors is as follows:
+The complexity (efficiency) of common operations on `Vecotr<T>` is as follows:

 - Random access - constant O(1)

 - Insertion or removal of elements at the end - amortized constant O(1)

-- Insertion or removal of elements - linear in distance to the end of the vector O(n)
+- Insertion or removal of elements - linear in distance to the end of the `cocos2d::Vector` O(n)

 ##Template parameters